 Here's what you should do:

-Products with caffeine in their composition, such as Biotopic® Caffeine Hair Loss Shampoo and Hair Growth Treatment, are super easy to use and will help activate the root of your hair follicles, providing the strength and vitality they need to grow.
+Products with caffeine in their composition, such as the Caffeine Hair Loss Shampoo in our Natural Regrowth System, are super easy to use and will help activate the root of your hair follicles, providing the strength and vitality they need to grow.